 Ayurveda is believed to be one amongst the most ancient and documented system of medicine with historical roots.
 Ayurveda is popular across the world with its aim as prevention of disease and promotion of health.
 The Ministry of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy (AYUSH) has decided to observe National Ayurveda Day on Dhanvantari Jayanti.
-Here, we have listed seven interesting facts students should know about the National Ayurveda Day!
+Here, we have listed interesting facts students should know about National Ayurveda Day!

 Image Courtesy: Ministry of AYUSH